a well known

 guiltiest criminals, particularly the basest slaves, robbers, the

-and occasionally in the provinces, at the arbitrary pleasure of
+insurrections, and occasionally in the provinces, at the

-Greek you must download and install our fonts.
-They are a free download and
+original Greek you must download and install our fonts.
+They are a free

 Before Alexander the Great, the Greek language was an assortment of localized